Starkscan

 1. keep one Starkscan API key in the agent secret store

-3. let the client run npx -y @starkscan/mcp@alpha
+3. let the client run npx -y @starkscan/mcp

 Shared environment: